lord-cyclone100/java-handbook/CONTRIBUTING.md

 ## Thank for Contributing!

-We appreciate your contributions and are excited to collaborate with you to improve JavaScript Handbook.
+We appreciate your contributions and are excited to collaborate with you to improve Java Handbook.
 Happy coding! 🚀